kojix2/cry-wasm/README.md

 ## How does this work?

-1. Extend the CryWasm module to the target class.
+1. Extend the Cry::Wasm module to the target class.
 1. Write the type information just before the method.
    1. Use `cry` method to restrict argument types and return types
-1. Once the method is defined, CryWasm captures the source code.
+1. Once the method is defined, Cry::Wasm captures the source code.
    1. [Ripper](https://ruby-doc.org/stdlib-3.1.2/libdoc/ripper/rdoc/Ripper.html) converts source code to S-expressions.
    1. The S exp of the target method is extracted from the S-expression.
    1. The S exp of the target method is recovered to the source code by [Sorcerer](https://github.com/rspec-given/sorcerer).
    1. The Crystal type restriction is added and becomes a Crystal code block.
-   1. CryWasm stock the crystal code block.
+   1. Cry::Wasm stock the crystal code block.
 1. The Crystal compiler compiles the Crystal code into WebAssembly.
    1. Call `cry_wasm` method to build the crystal code blocks.
 1. The compiled byte_code is loaded and an instance of Wasmer is created.